iamrealkrrish/Saturn-V/README.md

 ------------------------------------------------------------------
 STEP 3: Install Project Dependencies
 ------------------------------------------------------------------
-Create a file named `requirements.txt` and add: ccxt>=4.0.0

-Then install the required dependencies using pip: pip install -r requirements.txt
+install the required dependencies using pip:

+pip install -r requirements.txt

+if pip didn't work then:

+python -m pip install -r requirements.txt

 ------------------------------------------------------------------
 STEP 4: Launch and Configure the Bot
 ------------------------------------------------------------------
-Run the script from your terminal: python main.py
+Run the script from your terminal: python saturn.py

 Follow the interactive configuration prompt to input your exchange settings, API keys, and strategy margins directly on the fly.